shashiraj2023/python_group/README.md

 # python_group

-this is my first git repository
-Author -- shashi raj
-second author
+This is the python project needed to save my life